Imperial Bursary Fund

 With philanthropic support for Imperial’s bursary scheme – designed to offer the right level of assistance to the students most in need – we can ensure that no future leader is held back from an Imperial education.

 We invite our generous alumni and friends to make a gift to support students in need and to help build momentum behind this important initiative.
-Our goal is to raise £1 million for bursaries within a year.
-To achieve this ambitious target, Imperial is committing to match every donation pound-for-pound, doubling the good that your gift does for deserving students.
+Our goal is to raise £500,000 for bursaries within a year.
+To achieve this ambitious target, Imperial is committing to match every donation pound-for-pound, doubling the good that your gift does for deserving students, up to £1 million.

 Why is alleviating financial stress important?

 Students in London can expect to spend £12,000 a year on basic living costs.
 For students from lower-income households, where parents are unlikely to be able to make much of a financial contribution, these high costs can be a struggle.